 Individual hyperbaric oxygen unit, also called monoplace hyperbaric oxygen unit

-In an individual, also called a monoplace, hyperbaric oxygen unit, an affected person rests inside a clear plastic tube and receives treatment.
+In a one-person hyperbaric oxygen unit, a person rests inside a clear plastic tube and receives treatment.
 This is called a monoplace chamber.

 Hyperbaric oxygen therapy room

 Hyperbaric oxygen therapy also can be given to more than one person in a large room.
-In this case, the affected person receives oxygen through a lightweight, clear hood.
+In this case, each person gets oxygen through a lightweight, clear hood.